Wooden roller coaster: 1970s and 1980s

 After the surge in the 1970s, wooden coasters construction became stagnant due to the steel roller coaster being much more popular.
 Most original coasters during this time were designed by William Cobb, such as Monstre at La Ronde.
 Another trend during the 1980s was relocating old wooden coasters in danger of being destroyed.
 Charlie Dinn, who formed Dinn Corporation after leaving Kings Island in 1984, oversaw some of these relocations, including the relocation of The Rocket from Playland Park to Knoebels Amusement Resort in Pennsylvania.
 It now operates as the Phoenix and is ranked highly on wooden coaster polls.

 In 1988, Charlie Dinn started a partnership with Curtis D. Summers to design and build new wooden coasters.
-Between 1988 and 1991, the pair designed and built 10 new wooden coasters.
+Between 1988 and 1991, they designed and built ten new wooden coasters.
 While most were of typical wooden coaster size, a few set coaster records.
 Hercules at Dorney Park & Wildwater Kingdom, built in 1989, had the tallest wooden coaster drop at 150 feet.
 Texas Giant at Six Flags Over Texas and Mean Streak at Cedar Point were large wooden coasters with similar layouts, with the later opening as the tallest wooden coaster in the world at 161 feet.
 After a dispute during construction of Pegasus at Efteling, Dinn Corporation closed down and the partnership ended.